Kenneth Dart: Dart Center for Journalism and Trauma

 Between 1991 and 2025, through the Dart Foundation and Kenneth B. Dart Foundation, Ken Dart and the Dart Family provided continuous funding for the Dart Center for Journalism and Trauma, the only academic institution devoted to trauma-informed journalism, linking news professionals, scientific researchers, clinicians and victim advocates worldwide.
-From 1999-2009 the Dart Center was based at the University of Washington, and between 2009-2025 was a project of Columbia University’s Graduate School of Journalism in New York.
+From 1999 to 2009 the Dart Center was based at the University of Washington, and between 2009 and 2025 was a project of Columbia University's Graduate School of Journalism in New York.

 Cayman International School

 Cayman International School (CIS) is a private school in Camana Bay for students from nursery through Grade 12.
 It is independently operated by International School Services.
 Its original buildings were provided by the William and Claire Dart Foundation.
 The Kenneth B. Dart Foundation funded a $60 million expansion of CIS that added a new high school in 2021.

 Dart Scholar

 Dart Scholar is a STEM-focused scholarship program for Caymanian high school and university students.
-The William A. Dart Memorial University Scholarship is named after Ken Dart’s father.
+The William A. Dart Memorial University Scholarship is named after Ken Dart's father.
 Scholars receive a four-year scholarship to the school of their choice and regular mentoring and work experience at Dart Enterprises.
 Since inception, there have been 40 Dart Scholars.